feel-co/hjem/docs/inputs/index.md

   ...
 }: {
   hjem.users.alice = {
-    directory = "/home/alice";
+    directory = "/home/alice"; # Alice's $HOME
     files = {
-      # Write a text file in '/homes/alice/.config/foo'
+      # Write a text file in '/home/alice/.config/foo'
       # with the contents 'bar'
       ".config/foo".text = "bar";

       # Alternatively, create the file source using a writer.
-      # This can be used to generate config files with various
+This can be used
-      # formats expected by different programs.
+      # to generate config files with various formats expected by different
+      # programs such as but not limited to JSON and YAML.
       ".config/bar".source = pkgs.writeTextFile "file-foo" "file contents";

-      # You can also use generators to transform Nix values
+      # Generators can also be used to transform Nix values directly as an
+      # alternative to passing the generator result to 'source'.
       ".config/baz" = {
-        # Works with `pkgs.formats` too!
+        # 'generator' works with `pkgs.formats` too!
         generator = lib.generators.toJSON {};
         value = {
           some = "contents";